pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 It may take a couple of minutes before the upgrade is complete.

 ## Things to consider
 * The camera needs Internet access during installation.
+If you are behind a proxy, select "Settings" and set proxy.
 * Installing Node-RED on older Axis devices with limited RAM and FLASH may not work
+* The Object (analytics) nodes may not work on older cameras or firmware.
+If Axis AOA is installed it should work.
-* Some imported Node-RED packages may not work due to limitations in Axis device
+* Selected packages imported from the Node-RED community may not work due to limitations in Axis device.

 ## Security recommendations
 Node-RED on an Axis device does not use the device's HTTP server nor the device's user authentication.
 Anyone with access